top of page

 Irregular / Heavy Periods

-Heavy periods are a common symptom of perimenopause, the transition period before menopause, due to fluctuating and declining hormone levels.
+Heavy periods are a common symptom of perimenopause, the transition period before menopause, resulting from fluctuating and declining hormone levels.
 These hormonal changes can disrupt the menstrual cycle, leading to irregular and heavier bleeding.
 Hormone readings are important for individual regulation.

 Weight Gain